Rotary Tree Challenge

 Put on your wellies and join forces with Rotary clubs in your area for a tree-mendous challenge.

-We are determined to meet a worldwide Rotary goal, set by Rotary International President Ian Riseley, where every Rotary member plants at least one tree each and changes the environment for the better by Earth Day on 22nd April 2018.
+We are determined to meet a worldwide Rotary goal, set by Rotary International President Ian Riseley, where every Rotary member plants at least one tree each and change the environment for the better by Earth Day on 22nd April 2018.
 The help of the public is very much needed.

 To help this challenge, Rotary in Great Britain and Ireland President Denis Spiller has secured the valuable help of our good friends at the Woodland Trust, the UK’s largest conservation charity.
 The charity is delighted to support Rotary by supplying trees and advice to make sure the saplings have the best chance of survival.